VzBoT3D/docs/docs/general/belt-tensioning.md

 ### VzBoT-330

 The Vz330 belt tensioners are located at the back of the printer.
-Loosen the fixing screw on the rear motor mounts before turning the tensioning screw.
+Loosen the fixing screw on the rear motor mounts that go through the topplate and the spacer into the motors before turning the tensioning screw.
 Tighten the fixing screw back up when you're done adjusting belt tension.

 Recommended target acoustic frequency: